nykid99/miniMessageBoard/README.md

 A simple Node Express web application that allows users to post on a message board

-Created Using HTML, CSS, JS, Node.js and Express.js
+Created Using Handlebars, CSS, JS, Node.js and Express.js